sankalpvb/BruteMaster/README.md

 ## 🔰 Pre-Requisites (Install Before Cloning)

-Make sure the following packages are installed:
+Ensure your system has the following installed:

 ```bash
 sudo apt update